Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Hypergraph Homophily Impossibility Results

-We prove our first impossibility result by showing analytically that the solution to this linear program is zero whenever $k$ is odd. \begin{theorem} When $k$ is odd, the optimal solution to LP~\eqref{lpmain} is $\gamma^* = 0$, and therefore, majority homophily cannot be satisfied by both classes simultaneously. \end{theorem}

-\begin{proof} Consider the formulation of the LP and its dual given in~\eqref{primal} and~\eqref{dual}.
-A standard result in linear programming is that the objective score for a feasible primal solution will be upper bounded by any objective score for a dual feasible solution.
-Thus, the result holds if we can find a set of feasible primal and dual solutions so that the primal and dual objective scores are both zero.

-\emph{Optimal Primal Solutions.} Recall that by assumption, the baseline scores correspond to affinity scores for some $k$-uniform hypergraph $G$.
+We can quickly obtain a solution with objective score of $\alpha = 0$ for the primal linear program.
+Recall that by assumption, the baseline scores correspond to affinity scores for some $k$-uniform hypergraph $G$.
 Let $m_t$ be the number of hypergraphs of type $t$ in $G$, and $M$ be the total number of hyperedges.
 Then define a set of primal solutions $\vx$ by setting $x_t = m_t/M$ for $t \in \{0, 1, 2, \hdots k\}$, and set $\gamma = 0$.
 The fact that the affinity score in this hypergraph equals the baseline score means that this set of primal variables is feasible for the primal LP.
-We will show that these are in fact optimal primal solutions, by carefully constructing a dual feasible solution with a zero objective score.
+The following lemma, which proves our majority homophily result for odd $k$ in Theorem~\ref{thm:majorityimpossible}, shows that these are in fact optimal primal solutions.